Outfluencer/Minecraft-XDP-eBPF/README.md

 This project offers a high-performance XDP-based firewall utilizing eBPF, specifically designed for Minecraft Java Edition servers.
 It effectively mitigates L7 DDoS attacks by filtering malicious packets before they reach the server.
 Currently the filter is only available for ipv4 and supports 1.8 - 1.21.5 and 1.7 motd.
-The default port for filtering is 25565.
+The default ports for filtering are 25000-26000.

 # What does the filter do
 The filter analyzes Minecraft handshakes, status, ping, and login requests, and drops invalid connections.